twhume/twhume.github.io/_posts/2021-04-24-ensembles.md

 Interpreting:

-* More training means less value from an ensemble: 100 rose from 0.646 accuracy with 1 network to 0.667 by 50 networks, and stayed there.
+* **More training means less value from an ensemble**: 100 rose from 0.646 accuracy with 1 network to 0.667 by 50 networks, and stayed there.
-* Less training means more value from an ensemble: 1 epoch rose from 0.091 accuracy to 0.55 by the time the ensemble reached 4500 networks.
+* **Less training means more value from an ensemble**: 1 epoch rose from 0.091 accuracy to 0.55 by the time the ensemble reached 4500 networks.

 Conclusions here:

-1. *Parallelization can indeed compensate for either a small dataset or less time training, but not fully*: an ensemble trained on 10,000 examples scored 0.744 vs 0.477 for one trained on 200; one trained for 100 epochs scored 0.668 vs 0.477 for one trained for 1 epoch.
+1. **Parallelization can indeed compensate for either a small dataset or less time training, but not fully**: an ensemble trained on 10,000 examples scored 0.744 vs 0.477 for one trained on 200; one trained for 100 epochs scored 0.668 vs 0.477 for one trained for 1 epoch.
 2. I don’t understand how an untrained network gets better.
 Is it reflecting some bias in the training/validation data, perhaps? i.e. learning that there are slightly more examples of the digit 1 than 7 etc?

 ## Should individual classifiers be homogenous or heterogeneous?